bhagyath-badduri/Human-Aware-Robot-Navigation-Nav2/README.md

-# Project Workflow
+## Project Workflow

-The project implements a complete autonomous mobile robot navigation pipeline in ROS 2.
-The robot first constructs an occupancy grid map of the environment, localizes itself within the map, plans a collision-free global path, and continuously computes safe local trajectories while navigating around moving pedestrians and static obstacles.
+This project implements a complete **autonomous mobile robot navigation pipeline** using the ROS 2 Navigation (Nav2) framework.
+The robot first constructs a 2D occupancy grid map of the environment, localizes itself within the generated map, computes a collision-free global path, and continuously generates safe local trajectories while navigating around static obstacles and moving pedestrians.

 The complete workflow consists of the following stages.